fbraem/kwai-api/src/kwai/Modules/Coaches/README.md

 Coaches
 =======

-The following use cases must be implemented for the module use cases:
+The following use cases must be implemented for the module Coaches:

 Browse Coaches
 --------------